arschles/talks/go-why-care-3-31-2015/go_challenge.md

 # The Go Challenge

-This is a challenge for new Go developers at the Huawei event on 3/31/2015.
+A simple challenge for new Go developers.

 # Context